wilsonzlin/minify-html/README.md

 `class` attributes have their whitespace (after any decoding) trimmed and collapsed.

 [Boolean attribute](./gen/boolean_attrs.json) values are removed.
+[Some attributes](./gen/redundant_if_empty_attrs.json) are completely removed if their value is empty after any processing.

 `type` attributes on `script` tags with a value equaling a [JavaScript MIME type](https://mimesniff.spec.whatwg.org/#javascript-mime-type) are removed.
 `type` attributes on `style` tags are removed.

-If an attribute value is empty after any processing, it is completely removed (i.e. no `=`), as an empty attribute is implicitly [the same](https://html.spec.whatwg.org/multipage/syntax.html#attributes-2) as an attribute with an empty string value.
+If an attribute value is empty after any processing, everything but the name is completely removed (i.e. no `=`), as an empty attribute is implicitly [the same](https://html.spec.whatwg.org/multipage/syntax.html#attributes-2) as an attribute with an empty string value.

 Spaces are removed between attributes if possible.

 ### Entities

-Entities are decoded if valid (see relevant parsing section).
+Entities are decoded if valid (see relevant parsing section) and their decoded characters as UTF-8 is shorter or equal in length.

 If an entity is unintentionally formed after decoding, the leading ampersand is encoded, e.g. `&&#97;&#109;&#112;;` becomes `&ampamp;`.

-This is done as `&amp` is equal to or shorter than all other entity representations of characters that could be encoded as part of an entity (`[&#a-zA-Z0-9;]`), and there is no other conflicting entity name that starts with `amp`.
+This is done as `&amp` is equal to or shorter than all other entity representations of characters part of an entity (`[&#a-zA-Z0-9;]`), and there is no other conflicting entity name that starts with `amp`.

 ### Comments